adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 ![Lineage stash architecture]({{site.baseurl}}/assets/2024-01-27-distributed-operating-systems_lineage_stash_arch.png)

-Ray system model
-  * a distributed scheduler dispatches tasks to local worker processes based on their data and stateful dependencies
-  * each Ray node can host multiple worker processes, which may be stateful (known as actors).
-They share an in-memory object store
-  * system metadata, such as task descriptions and object locations, is stored in a logically centralized global store

-  * challenges in applying lineage reconstruction to above setting
-    * the granularity at which lineage is recorded is much finer than in previous lineage-based systems (latency and throughput)
-    * the lineage is not only larger, it must also be updated at runtime to guarantee exactly-once record processing (asynch record processing introduces nondeterministic events when an operator processes data from multiple sources)
-    * these problems motivate an asynchronous logging approach, which presents its own challenge, maintaining the decentralized state, and complicates both run-time (local state has to be flushed somehow) and recovery (failed operator's lineage isn't in the central location).
-The final challenge is thus in designing simple protocols for flushing local state and recovering after a failure.
-    * final challenges are:
-    (1) removing the cost of recording lineage from the critical path of task execution (2) efficiently recording nondeterministic events
-    (3) designing simple, scalable protocols for flushing and recovering lineage

 What info to log?
-  * since we can't log every message exchanged (each might be arbitrarily large and computation is performed at a batch level) and know that message content is usually computed deterministically (easy to recompute)
+  * since we can't log every message exchanged (each might be arbitrarily large, computation is performed at a batch level) and know that message content is usually computed deterministically (easy to recompute), we can
-  * we can record the lineage (of object, to be precise) instead of the raw data.
+    * record lineage (of object, to be precise) instead of raw data.
-  Lineage of object consists of the task that created it and the lineage of each of the task’s arguments (a process’s local state and one or more objects).
-Object here is application data and task is description of the computation.
+    Lineage of object consists of a task that created it and lineage of each of the task’s arguments (a process’s local state and one or more objects).
+Object here is application data and task is description of the computation
-  * if there is nondeterminism in execution order, that task execution order must also be recorded in the lineage
+    * if there is nondeterminism in task execution order, record that order in lineage
-  * if a process executes nondeterministic events during a task, application can record such events as part of the task description
+    * if there are nondeterministic events executed during a task, record such events as part of task description

 How to log it?
-  * instead of storing the lineage reliably before the task is executed, forward the lineage of each of the task’s inputs with the task invocation (so node executing the task has all info to reconstruct the task's inputs)
+  * instead of storing lineage reliably before a task is executed, forward lineage of each of the task’s inputs with the task invocation (so node executing the task has all info to reconstruct the task's inputs)
-  * in deterministic applications, the lineage need not be forwarded during normal operation and each process only needs to remember the tasks that it has submitted, by storing them in its local lineage stash
+  * in deterministic applications, lineage need not be forwarded during normal operation and each process only needs to remember tasks that it has submitted, by storing them in its local lineage stash
-  * in nondeterministic applications, each process must also forward the lineage that it has seen so far
+  * in nondeterministic applications, each process must also forward lineage that it has seen so far

-  > this doesn't scale as the lineage can become very large and forwarding it can be prohibitive, so timely flushing of the local stash is critical
+  > this doesn't scale as lineage can become very large and forwarding it can be prohibitive, so timely flushing of the local stash is critical

   * asynchronously flush local stash to a global store with clever garbage collection.
 In this scheme, in the global store each task has a unique identifier and any process may read or append to any task.
-This means that only a single copy of each task is reliably stored, and garbage collection of the stable storage can be handled by a single background process, which erases tasks previous to the last global checkpoint.
+Hence, only a single copy of each task is reliably stored, and garbage collection of the stable storage can be handled by a single background process, which erases tasks previous to the last global checkpoint.